philippkueng/node-neo4j/README.md

 ## Usage

-In order to use the library you either have to create a [heroku](http://www.heroku.com/) app and add the [Neo4j Addon](https://addons.heroku.com/neo4j) there or install it locally.
-If you're using OS X i highly recommend installing Neo4j via [Homebrew](http://mxcl.github.com/homebrew/).
+In order to use the library you either have to create a [heroku](http://www.heroku.com/) app and add the [Neo4j Addon](https://addons.heroku.com/neo4j) there or install it locally.<br/>If you're using OS X i highly recommend installing Neo4j via [Homebrew](http://mxcl.github.com/homebrew/).

     $ brew install neo4j
     $ neo4j start